drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Many organizations are demanding that their operations teams to do development work.

+Operations teams that can use development are 10x

 --

 Everyday more teams and organizations are attempting to do the DevOps.
 This  includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc .
 But, there is not much actual coding.